 - Review the moving company’s informational packet: “Your rights and Responsibilities When You Move”

 - Determine which moving services you need.
 Full service moving companies, like United, offer a wide array of services that customers can choose from to meet their unique schedule, budget and needs.
-These value add-on services may include packing, unpacking, storage, debris pickup, car shipping, cleaning, tv mounting, personal computer setup and more.
+These value add-on services may include packing, unpacking, storage, debris pickup, car shipping, tv mounting, and more.

 - If your company is paying for your move, refer to their moving policy to determine the services the mover will be authorized to perform.